architector1324/project-demiurg/README.md

       * `foundational_state`: The initial conditions and primordial state from which the reality emerges.
   * **Unparalleled Consistency & Versatility:** SRGE delivers **genre-agnostic** and **internally consistent** semantic synthesis.
 Whether you're exploring the intricacies of quantum physics or the gritty depths of cyberpunk, the generated realities will always adhere to their own logical framework.
   * **Pure Intrinsic Logic:** Unlike typical game or narrative engines, SRGE focuses solely on the **intrinsic logic of the world itself**.
 There's no "player framing" – the reality exists independently, driven by its own internal dynamics.
+  * **Reality as Observation:** Worlds created by SRGE are, in essence, infinitely complex and possess the potential for endless detail.
+However, due to the technical limitations of storing infinitude on a computer, their representation takes on a **quantum nature**: the world's details are initially **undetermined and in a state of potentiality**, akin to the principles of quantum mechanics.
+They **"materialize" and manifest** only upon targeted **"observation"** or focus from the user (via the `--deep` command).

-  * **Reality as Observation:** Worlds created by SRGE are, in essence, infinitely complex.
-However, akin to the principles of quantum mechanics, their details "materialize" only upon observation.
-The LLM acts as a **"revealer" of inherent complexity**, unfolding subsequent levels of detail within the world that are already intrinsic to its foundational semantic structure, rather than generating new content arbitrarily.
-This ensures that even with deep exploration, the world remains absolutely internally consistent and true to its initial laws.
+    **Important: This does not contradict the declared independence of the world from an external observer.** The LLM acts as a **"revealer" of inherent complexity**, not its arbitrary generator.
+The external observer, by requesting a deeper dive, does not **alter** the world or its internal laws, nor does it introduce anything external.
+It merely **prompts the world to "unfold"** that part of its structure which is already intrinsically embedded in its foundational semantic fabric.
+This process always occurs **strictly according to the internal rules and logic of the reality itself**.
+Thus, the observer does not create a new reality, but rather **explores** an already existing one, merely shifting to a deeper level of its manifestation.
+This guarantees that even with deep exploration, the world remains absolutely internally consistent and true to its initial laws.
   * **Local & Autonomous:** Run SRGE entirely on your machine without an internet connection.
 Powered by Ollama, it provides a self-contained environment for reality generation and exploration.